Dinesh8j/instruction-based-approach-demo/README.md

 ## What This Is

-A YAML-driven Scala framework where the developer only writes case classes and business logic.
+A YAML-driven Scala framework where the developer only writes case classes and business logic that deviates from existing logic.
-The framework reads a config file and handles deserialization, logging, and utility invocation automatically.
+The framework reads a YAML file and handles deserialization, logging, and util invocation automatically.

 ---